imfatant/test/README.md

        udevadm control --reload-rules
        exit

 4) Hopefully, you now find yourself logged in to the BBBlue and at the command prompt.
-The next task is to update and install some software using an available internet connection.
+The next task is to update and install some software using an available internet connection, so it's time to set up connman for WiFi access.

-    You can tell the BBBlue that it'll be sharing your computer's internet connection by typing (at the BBBlue's command prompt):

-       sudo /sbin/route add default gw 192.168.7.1
-       echo "nameserver 8.8.8.8" | sudo tee -a /etc/resolv.conf >/dev/null
-    You can then tell your Linux computer to share with the BBBlue by typing (at the computer's command prompt):

-       sudo sysctl net.ipv4.ip_forward=1
-       sudo iptables -t nat -A POSTROUTING -o eno1 -j MASQUERADE sudo iptables -A FORWARD -m conntrack --ctstate RELATED,ESTABLISHED -j ACCEPT sudo iptables -A FORWARD -i enp0s20u7 -o eno1 -j ACCEPT On my Arch Linux desktop x64 PC, 'eno1' is the name of the Ethernet adapter connected to my router (and the connection I'll be sharing), and 'enp0s20u7' is the name assigned to the BBBlue.
-Use `ip link` to find the corresponding names for your devices.

-    If you are using a Windows computer, you can tell it to share with the BBBlue by fast-forwarding to about 5:00 of this Derek Molloy video: http://derekmolloy.ie/beaglebone/getting-started-usb-network-adapter-on-the-beaglebone/.

-    If, for whatever reason, internet sharing isn't an option, another possibility is a USB-to-Ethernet dongle like this one: http://accessories.ap.dell.com/sna/productdetail.aspx?c=sg&l=en&s=bsd&cs=sgbsd1&sku=470-ABNL).
-One can plug this into the BBBlue and then connect it directly to the router.
-Note that, in my case, I had to supply extra power to the BBBlue via its 2s LiPo connector or jack plug for the dongle to work.
-The BBBlue enumerates the dongle as device 'usb2', and sets it up automatically (well, sometimes it's necessary to reboot in order for `ip link` to show that the device is up).

-    "But wait!", you may be thinking, "Surely I can just use the BBBlue's onboard WiFi to connect to my router and get internet access that way?"
-Absolutely, you can, but you must use the IoT image, which has all the software necessary to do this out of the box.
-The downside is that it also contains a lot of superfluous stuff.
-If you're happy with this, skip ahead to Steps 13 and 14, and then do Steps 5 through to 12.

-    Whichever way you go, you can verify you have internet by typing: `ping -c 3 www.google.com`

-5) Update and install all required supporting software:

-       sudo apt-get -y update
-       sudo apt-get -y dist-upgrade
-       sudo apt-get install -y cpufrequtils connman git
-6) Update Git: `cd /opt/scripts && git pull`
-7) Specify Ti real-time kernel 4_9.
-Do NOT use 4_14: `sudo /opt/scripts/tools/update_kernel.sh --ti-rt-channel --lts-4_9`
-8) Specify device tree binary to be used at startup: `sudo sed -i 's/#dtb=/dtb=am335x-boneblue.dtb/g' /boot/uEnv.txt`
-9) Set clock frequency: `sudo sed -i 's/GOVERNOR="ondemand"/GOVERNOR="performance"/g' /etc/init.d/cpufrequtils`
-10) Disable Bluetooth (optional): `sudo systemctl disable bb-wl18xx-bluetooth.service`
-11) Maximize the microSD card's existing partition (which is /dev/mmcblk0p1): `sudo /opt/scripts/tools/grow_partition.sh`
-12) Reboot now: `sudo reboot`
-13) It's time to set up connman for WiFi access.
 I do it the following way because it's easier to automate in a script later on.
 First, make a note of your router's SSID and WiFi password.
 Then type the following:

         sudo -s
         connmanctl services | grep '<your SSID>' | grep -Po 'wifi_[^ ]+'